Sense-Studios/zoomintv-RaceWorld/README.md

-# Mash
+# Raceworld
-Zoomin channel for Mash
+Zoomin channel for Raceworld